timuruski/event-streams-rb/README.md

 This is a repo for playing with event streams in Ruby.

+EventBus -> Topic -> Stream (

+EventBus:
+  - Organizes events into topics.
+  - Ordered sequence of events.
+  - De-duplicates produced events.

+EventStream:
+  - Can subscribe to a fuzzy topic.
+  - Maintains event cursor.

+Subscription:
+  - Joins a handler to an EventStream.
+  - De-duplicates received events.

+Should stream and subscription be joined?

 Stream (sequence of events) -> Topic (subset of events) -> Subscription (topic + handler)

 Stream, linear sequence of events, handles de-duplication.